kyma-project/api-gateway/docs/user/apirule-migration/01-85-apirule-migration-faq.md

 ## Why doesn't Kyma dashboard display all my APIRules?

 APIRule deletion is divided into phases.
 As part of the first one, APIRule `v1beta1` support has been removed from Kyma dashboard.
 This means that you can no longer view, edit, or create APIRules `v1beta1` using Kyma dashboard.
+For more information on the deletion timeline for SAP BTP, Kyma runtime, see [APIRule Migration](./README.md#apirule-v1beta1-migration-timeline).

+## Why can't I create an APIRule `v1beta1` in a new cluster?

-For more information on the deletion timeline and the next phases, see [APIRule Migration](./README.md#apirule-v1beta1-migration-timeline).
+APIRule deletion is divided into phases.
+In the second phase, you can no longer create APIRule v1beta1 in new clusters.
+For more information on the deletion timeline for SAP BTP, Kyma runtime, see [APIRule Migration](./README.md#apirule-v1beta1-migration-timeline).

 ## Why do I get CORS policy errors after applying APIRule `v2`?